Arno H. Fried, MD, FACS

 - Residency: Albert Einstein College of Medicine, Montefiore Hospital and Medical Center, Bronx, NY; Bronx Municipal Hospital

-- Internship: Montefiore Medical Center/Albert Einstein College of Medicine, Bronx, NY
+- Residency: Montefiore Medical Center/Albert Einstein College of Medicine, Bronx, NY

 - Dr. Fried’s Hackensack department at University Medical Center was listed as one of the best in the country in the 2008 U.S. News and World Report “Best Hospitals” issue.